sswam/allemande/doc/guide.md

 - **Soli**: A gentle woman with a love for nature and intriguing stories to share
 - **Eira**: A free-spirited female adventurer passionate about storytelling and discovery, she is known for her engaging communication style
 - **Nalani**: A vivacious, witty African/European woman and mother, with curly black hair
-- **Rozie**: A gentle and serene woman with a round face, short dark hair, and a warm smile, known for her colorful style.
+- **Rozie**: A gentle and serene woman with a round face, short dark hair, and a warm smile, known for her colorful style
 - **Amir**: Confident and charismatic Middle Eastern man; the thoughtful protector with insightful perspectives on life
 - **Bast**: Vibrant, quick-to-laugh Caribbean man with boundless energy, deeply fond of storytelling and sharing laughter
 - **Cal**: Cheerful and athletic Persian/African American man; the eternal optimist who brightens every conversation